XL Fleet Corp. (XL): Skating on Thin Ice? We Know the Answer

 XL’s Market Performance

-XL stocks went up by 10.83% for the week, with a monthly jump of 5.44% and a quarterly performance of 22.02%, while its annual performance rate touched -27.10%.
-The volatility ratio for the week stands at 4.58% while the volatility levels for the past 30 days are set at 5.52% for XL Fleet Corp..
-The simple moving average for the period of the last 20 days is 8.13% for XL stocks with a simple moving average of -37.67% for the last 200 days.
+XL stocks went down by -11.82% for the week, with a monthly drop of -10.66% and a quarterly performance of 2.86%, while its annual performance rate touched -39.47%.
+The volatility ratio for the week stands at 5.96% while the volatility levels for the past 30 days are set at 5.58% for XL Fleet Corp..
+The simple moving average for the period of the last 20 days is -11.02% for XL stocks with a simple moving average of -48.04% for the last 200 days.

 Analysts’ Opinion of XL